yalmip/yalmip.github.io/_posts/inside/2021-05-13-debuggingnonsymmetricsquare.md

 optimize(Model)
 ````

 The [correct approach](/tutorial/basics) is to define a structurally symmetric matrix \\(P\\).
-Since we know have semidefinite constraints a semidefinite programming solver will be called and easily solve the problem.
+Since we now have semidefinite constraints a semidefinite programming solver will be called and easily solve the problem.

 ````matlab
 P = sdpvar(2,2)